This page describes automated installation using the macOS FreeSWITCH™ Installer (macFI). It is part of the FreeSWITCH™ macOS documentation.

 Running the macOS FreeSWITCH™ Installer

-The first time macFI is launched security settings are required due to macOS security restrictions.
+The first time macFI is launched, macOS security settings must be added.
 After the first attempt to run, go to System Preferences Security and General settings, click allow macFI to run.
 Restart macFI, additional System Preferences Security and Privacy settings are required as follows:

 On macOS 10.14 Mojave and later: Under "Privacy" click Accessibility and set the MacFI on.
 Additional one-time authorization prompts are required.